infinum/rails-handbook/Staying up-to-date.md

 ## Twitter

-Good twitter accounts to follow for learning interesting information about Ruby and Rails (with none to little tweets that aren't tied to Ruby):
+Good Twitter accounts to follow for learning interesting information about Ruby and Rails (with none to little tweets that aren't tied to Ruby):

 * [Ruby Slovenia](https://twitter.com/RubySlovenia)
 * [Rails Bot](https://twitter.com/rails_bot)